 - a dynamic online support community at Inspire.com

-- the annual WomenHeart Science & Leadership Symposium in collaboration with Mayo Clinic in Rochester, Minnesota in order to train survivors to become community educators back home
+- the annual WomenHeart Science & Leadership Symposium in collaboration with Mayo Clinic in Rochester, Minnesota in order to train survivors to become community educators and group leaders back home

 2000 Annual sugar consumption in North America averages 150 pounds per capita.
 Butter consumption, meanwhile, is now less than four pounds per capita, down from over 18 pounds per capita back in 1920.

 2002 The National Heart Lung and Blood Institute in the U.S. launches The Heart Truth campaign to deliver all women a personal and urgent wake-up call about their risk of heart disease – the #1 killer of women.
 This campaign also introduces the little Red Dress pin as an iconic symbol to wear in support of women’s heart disease awareness.
 In Canada, the Heart and Stroke Foundation will launch The Heart Truth campaign here five years later.

 2003 A Framingham Heart Study-based report published in the New England Journal of Medicine strongly links obesity with an increased risk of heart failure.
 This study shows BMI (Body Weight Mass) index to be an independent risk factor.
 The Framingham Third Generation Study enrolls 3,900 grandchildren of the Framingham Heart Study’s original subjects.